Scheffer888/blank_project/README.md

 ### Other commands

+#### Folders

+Folders that start with `_` are automatically generated.
+`_output` contains the .py generated from jupyter notebooks, and the jupyter notebooks with outputs, both in .md and in .html, while in the `/src` folder, the notebooks will be stored cleaned from outputs (after running doit).
+  - That is in order to avoid unecessary commits from changes from simply opening or running the notebook.

+_docs is where the run notebooks are put along with the copies of the docs source code, it is a directory where the build happens.
+Then, the build html gets put into docs since GitHub pages requires that the HTML be kept in a directory called docs_src

+Sphinx documentation is saved on `/docs` and `/docs_src` folders.
+These folder are, by default, ignored by Git.
+If you want to publish the documentation, you need to create a new branch "gs-pages" and uncomment those from .gitignore.

 #### Unit Tests and Doc Tests

 You can run the unit test, including doctests, with the following command: